Freelancers already know the benefits of remote work.

 The Average Price of a 1-Bedroom Apartment: $950

-What Living Here is Like: The Wasatch Mountains offer Utah's residents a backyard full of five national parks, many public parks, and some of the best ski resorts in the world.
-Recreation meets a thriving downtown nightlife here, and more developments and condos are being built in the area.
+What Living Here is Like: The Wasatch Mountains offer Utah's residents a backyard with five national parks, many public parks, and the best ski resorts in the world.
+Recreation meets a thriving downtown nightlife here, and more developments and condos are going up in the area.

-Why It's Perfect for Freelancers: With fantastic views, excellent restaurants, and easy to find jobs around every turn, Salt Lake City is a friendly city you can call home in no time.
+Why It's Perfect for Freelancers: With fantastic views, excellent restaurants, and easy-to-find jobs, Salt Lake City is a friendly city you can call home.
 There are a free light rail system and high-speed train you can take to get to meetings, and you can find plenty of jobs hiring freelancers here.

 13. Tucson, Arizona